kksharma1618/aws-ssm-parameters-injector/README.md

 ## Config
 Any json object.
 If you want to load a string from ssm then use 'ssm:/path/to/ssm/param' as its value

+### String template
+"prefix{ssm:/path/to/ssm/param}suffix" - see "d" in the example below

+### Object template
+"prefix{ssm:/path/to/ssm/param paramObjectPath}suffix" - see "e" in the example below

 ## Example
-Assuming you have 3 values in your ssm paramters.
+Assuming you have 5 values in your ssm paramters.

 ```
 /app/token = 'sometoken'
 /app/some/url = 'https://someurl.com'
-/app/some/json = '{"a": 23}'
+/app/some/json = '{"d":{"v":2}}'
 ```

 And, your config object is